wdlin233/wdlin233.github.io/src/pages/about.md

 ---

 I am a sophomore student major in Computer Science.
-I am interested in Operating System and leanring Rust.
+I am interested in Operating System and Compiler.

 This blog is based on [astro-paper](https://github.com/satnaing/astro-paper).